ekineskin/ekineskin/README.md

-### I am improving myself in the field of back end development.,
+### I am improving myself in the field of back end development.
 I usually use C#, .NetCore, SQL (MSSQL, MySQL) and DbContext.